 BayScaping: Design Your Perfect Yard

 Our idea of the “perfect yard” grew from our ancestors’ appreciation of the manicured lawns of English estates.
-Large expanses of grass require heavy investments of fertilizers, pesticides, water, and labor.
+On any issues related to estate you can also hire litigation lawyers as they an help you out legally.
+Moreover, large expanses of grass require heavy investments of fertilizers, pesticides, water, and labor.
 After Edwin Beard Budding invented the lawnmower in 1830, Americans became obsessed with lawns.
 By 1870, thanks to promotion by landscape architects, the detached home with a manicured lawn was the standard to which homeowners aspired.
 (New York Times, “A Thousand Years of House & Home,” December 30, 1999) Today, Americans spend about $7 billion a year on lawn care equipment and supplies.

 By thinking about how we actually use our outdoor living space, families might design their yards to reflect how we really use them, and create a yard that requires less lawn, less maintenance, and is more environmental to boot.

 Connecting lawn care with Casco Bay